-Description Water consumption reduction per customer account.
-Return on investment ratio to ensure the best cost effectiveness.
-Continue to be a community developed by design and water smart.
-Best acceptance of a program, market strategies and feasibility.
+Evaluation Criteria Description Water Savings Potential Water consumption reduction per customer account.
+Cost Effectiveness Return on investment ratio to ensure the best cost effectiveness.
+Community Vitality Continue to be a community developed by design and water smart.
+Likelihood of Success Best acceptance of a program, market strategies and feasibility.
 Pilot programs can be used to rank success.